-We have audited Orchard Farm R-V School District's compliance with the types of compliance requirements described in the OMB Compliance Supplement that could have a direct and material effect on each of Orchard Farm R-V School District's major federal programs for the year ended June 30, 2022.
+We have audited Orchard Farm R-V School District's compliance with the types of compliance requirements identified as subject to audit in the OMB Compliance Supplement that could have a direct and material effect on each of Orchard Farm R-V School District's major federal programs for the year ended June 30, 2023.
 The Orchard Farm R-V School District's major federal programs are identified in the summary of auditor's results section of the accompanying schedule of findings and questioned costs.

-In our opinion, the Orchard Farm R-V School District complied, in all material respects, with the types of compliance requirements referred to above that could have a direct and material effect on each of its major federal programs for the year ended June 30, 2022.
+In our opinion, the Orchard Farm R-V School District complied, in all material respects, with the types of compliance requirements referred to above that could have a direct and material effect on each of its major federal programs for the year ended June 30, 2023.